 What makes matters worse is the bizarre, inexplicable plot device del Toro uses as the bedrock of his script and his characters’ development.
 For some reason, PR’s world of kaiju–jaeger combat involves multiple pilots who control their humanoid mechs via a “neural bridge,” which shares the mental stress of punching a giant monster in the face.
 This is a roundabout in-world mechanism to force del Toro’s characters to work together, build relationships, and defeat a common foe, but in execution is akin to building a trebuchet to launch oneself to work when a car or bicycle will do.
 The mechanics, internal logic, and hackneyed, inconsistent portrayal of “the drift (re: teamwork device)” are both overcomplicated and yet too simplistic to be effective means for character development.

 I foresee PR’s fans lambasting these critiques by pointing out PR’s cast and jaeger function have remarkably little to do with the film’s set-pieces, and in a sense, they have a point.
-However, Hunnam and Kikuchi’s bland on-screen performances and the intricacies of how the jaegers’ neural bridge works are the lion’s share of PR’s screentime.
+However, Hunnam and Kikuchi’s bland on-screen performances and the intricacies of how the jaegers’ neural bridge works are the bulk of the movie.
 Truth be told, PR has little kaiju action outside of an impressive set-piece near the end of the film’s second act.
 A brief prologue that introduces Hunnam’s lead and a rushed climax provide the finishing touches on a story that simultaneously feels bloated and over-edited.

 What works in PR’s favor are its much ballyhooed set-pieces, which, despite feeling more like human-sized boxing matches than titanic duels between demigods, are fun and flavorful.
 Frequent del Toro and Robert Rodriguez collaborator, cinematographer Guillermo Navarro, takes advantage of his digital filmmaking stock, exploding every frame with color and utilizing extensive world-building touches in set-design.
 Composer Ramin Djawadi adds yet more flavor through a memorable soundtrack composed of strings, intense percussion, and catchy guitar riffs.